“ Wonderful Eco Tour ”

 “Occasionally, sometimes, we have a good catch.
 But 90 per cent of the time we are just covering expenses.
 We don’t know if it’s climate change or global warming.
 Our fisheries is not doing so much research.
 They are just doing a guessing game out there right now,” Henry surmised.

 A check with Antigua Fisheries, however, revealed there was no shortage of fish there.
-General Manager Mavis George was unable to say just how much fish is purchased on a weekly basis from local fishermen, but she indicated there was no lack of fish at the department.
+General Manager Mavis George was unable to say just how much fish is purchased on a weekly basis from local fishermen, but she indicated there was no lack of fish at the department.“We are not out of stock, but a lot of boats are down.
+She said large vessels such as those operated by Andy Roberts, which bring in thousands of pounds of fish are currently not operational.

 The problem, she said, is that many people prefer snappers and when they are told there is none, they automatically assume there is no fish.